RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

-__⚠️ NOTE:__ This guide is intended for experienced red teamers, please see the [Beginner's Guide](https://github.com/BishopFox/sliver/wiki/Beginner's-Guide) for a tutorial more geared towards newcomers to the space.
+__⚠️ NOTE:__ This guide is intended for experienced red teamers, please see the [Beginner's Guide](https://github.com/BishopFox/sliver/wiki/Beginner's-Guide) for a more beginner friendly tutorial.

 ## Server Setup